NogardDrago/Project3/README.md

     npm install
     ```

-3. **Run the frontend server:**
+3. **Run the frontend server (through Vite):**
     ```bash
-    npm start
+    npm start vite
     ```

-    The frontend will start running at `http://localhost:3000`.
+    The frontend will start running at `http://localhost:5173`.

 ### Backend

 1. **Navigate to the backend directory:**
     ```bash
-    cd backend
+    cd ecom-backend
     ```

 2. **Configure the MySQL Database:**